Stanko/kaplay-inspector/README.md

 * [ ] Controllable theme - system/light/dark.
 At the moment it is always matching the system.
 * [ ] Filter/search
 * [ ] Persist search in URL or local storage
-* [ ] Figure out why child bounding box are drawn in the wrong position
 * [ ] Collapse/Expand all button